 As to when it officially begins or ends, no one’s keeping count.
 What’s certain is that everyone calls it the most wonderful time of the year!
 And they celebrate it by adding a unique touch to their homes.
 Every Christian home puts up a Christmas tree to symbolize the Christmas spirit.
 Homemade ornaments and colorful lights make houses glow all night!

 During this season, places all over the country join in on the celebrations.
 Towns and cities everywhere invest in Christmas displays – the more festive, the better!
 Christmas displays have become tourist attractions and drive foot traffic to each town.
 It is a cheerfully creative idea that brings people together.

-And as the country revels in the Christmas cheer, college towns—also called university towns because of their dominant college population—certainly can’t be beat!
+And as the country revels in the Christmas cheer, college towns—also called university towns because of their dominant college population—certainly can’t be beaten!
 We list 50 college towns with the most remarkable Christmas displays.

 Andalusia is a quintessential small town in Alabama.
 It is home to one of the ultimate Christmas destinations in the State.
 Christmas is in the air at Christmas in Candyland in this small South Alabama town.
 Children will surely enjoy the train rides and game activities just for them, and the sought after faux-snow tubing hill through the downtown area.
 Best of all, Christmas in Candyland is a free event!

 The Christmas spirit is spread all throughout the town.
 You will find picturesque holiday lights and decorations that the whole family will be delighted to see.
 Plan your next holiday trip here and make magical memories.
 Did you know that the community helped build Candyland?
 As a way of giving back to the town, Lurleen B. Wallace Community College athletes volunteer to make the event possible.